 Transits are simply the positions of the planets in the sky on a particular day.
 By studying how the current positions of planets relate to the birth chart it is possible to make a fairly accurate assessment, not unlike a weather report, of the current situation in a person’s life.
 Transits are normally important in direct proportion to their speed.
 When a slow-moving planet, such as Pluto, Neptune or Uranus, aspects a planetary position in the natal chart, and especially by conjunction or opposition, then that planet’s activities are likely to be experienced very profoundly.
 However, it is not the case that Pluto, for example, will be making someone ‘do something’, but rather the Pluto part of the outer cosmic clock will be especially tuned in to the Pluto part (and possibly other parts) of the individual’s inner cosmic clock – the birth chart.
 Transits of these outer planets, which will often be in effect for one or two years, present opportunities for making major life changes.

 The scope of this book does not allow for a detailed elaboration of all possible transits.
 These can be explored in the books listed in the Bibliography.
+(Note: the bibliography is included in the original book but not available on our website at this time.)
 However, the following brief descriptions offer a guideline for thinking about the influence of transits of Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.

 When Mars transits a natal planet or house, the associated areas of life will be energised, and the need to be competitive and to assert one’s individuality will be activated.
 Mars transits help one to learn about one’s personal energy and anger and how one deals with competition and conflict.